hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/WEEK 1/Phase 5/README.md

 ---

-## Conclusion

-This phase provided insight into how physical connectivity is established inside an ASIC design.

-The Power Distribution Network ensured reliable delivery of power and ground throughout the core, while the routing stages transformed logical connectivity into physical metal interconnections.
-The study of FastRoute and TritonRoute also provided a deeper understanding of how modern routing engines manage congestion, connectivity, and design-rule constraints.

-One important takeaway from this phase was realizing how iterative the physical design flow truly is.
-A small issue in floorplanning, placement, CTS, or routing can easily force multiple optimization cycles before a design becomes signoff-ready.
+# Final Thoughts

+This phase helped in understanding:

+- Power Distribution Network (PDN) planning
+- Power rings, straps, and standard-cell rails
+- PDN generation using OpenROAD
+- Routing guides and connectivity constraints
+- Antenna protection mechanisms
+- Parasitic extraction (SPEF) concepts
+- Post-routing timing analysis workflow
+- Physical verification flow (DRC, LVS, and GDSII signoff)

 ---

-## Personal View
+## Biggest Takeaway

+The journey from RTL to silicon is long and highly iterative.
+A small issue introduced during floorplanning, placement, CTS, PDN, or routing can propagate through later stages and require multiple optimization cycles before signoff.
-Working through the complete PDN and routing flow on PicoRV32A offered valuable exposure to concepts used in industrial backend design tools.
-OpenLane provides a practical platform for understanding modern physical implementation methodologies and serves as an excellent bridge toward advanced timing closure and signoff verification workflows.

-The journey from RTL to silicon is long, but completing this stage provided a much deeper appreciation of how physical structures ultimately become a manufacturable integrated circuit.
+Working through the complete PDN and routing flow on PicoRV32A provided valuable exposure to industry-style backend implementation methodologies and offered a deeper appreciation of how logical connectivity is transformed into a manufacturable integrated circuit.

 ---